top of page

 About: Meet the Team

-Here is the timeline of a typical child protection case, which typically lasts 12+ months:
+Here is the tasks throughout the life of a child protection case:

-In 1978, Judge David Soukup felt frustrated as he looked around during juvenile court and realized no one was there to speak for the child.
-He consistently felt tormented by this, staying up until 4am hoping he had made the right ruling for the children whose lives he had impacted.
-His concern drove him to recruit volunteers to investigate the children's cases and be a voice for these voiceless children during these cases that impact their entire lives.
+In 1978, Judge David Soukup presided over a child protection case in Seattle, Washington.
+He was frustrated as he looked around during a hearing and realized no one was there to speak for the best interests of the child.
+It was common for him to stay up until 4am hoping he had made the right ruling for children whose lives he had directly impacted.
+His concern drove him to recruit volunteers to investigate each child's situation and be a voice for children, ensuring their best interests and welfare were kept at the forefront of any decision-making.
+Overnight, 50 interested individuals showed up to step in the gap for these children.
+Since 1978, this initiative has spread country-wide.

 MEET OUR STAFF